servalproject/batphone/CURRENT-RELEASE.md

 Release Notes for Serval Mesh 0.90 “Shiny”
 ------------------------------------------

-**THIRD DRAFT**

 [Serval Project][], November, 2012.

+**FOURTH DRAFT**

 These notes accompany the release of version 0.90 (codename “Shiny”) of the [Serval Mesh][] app for [Android 2.2 “Froyo”][] and above.
-This release succeeds version 0.08 released in June 2012.
+This release succeeds [version 0.08][] released in June 2012.

 What is Serval Mesh?
 --------------------

 Serval Mesh is an app for [Android 2.2 “Froyo”][] and above.
-It provides free, secure phone-to-phone voice calling, SMS and file sharing over WiFi, without the need for a SIM card or a commercial mobile telephone carrier.
+It provides free, secure phone-to-phone voice calling, SMS and file sharing over [WiFi][], without the need for a SIM card or a commercial mobile telephone carrier.
 In other words, it lets your Android phone call other Android phones running Serval Mesh within WiFi range.

+The [Serval Mesh Privacy Policy][] describes how Serval Mesh handles your personal and other sensitive information.

+The [Serval Mesh 0.90 User's Manual](TBC) contains instructions for using Serval Mesh.

 Warnings
 --------